Chapter 11 : Getting back to normality

 He opened it as he walked back over to his bed, taking a seat as he pulled the letter from the envelope, the envelope fluttered to the floor.

 “What have you got there?”
-Horatio asked, walking out of the bathroom and over to where Louis was sat reading the letter.
+Horatio asked, walking out of the bathroom and over to where Louis was sitting reading the letter.
 “Is it Molly declaring her love for me?”

 Louis shook his head before standing up and looking at Horatio, the letter clutched so tightly in his hand that Horatio could see it starting to scrunch up.